0xKernelG0ru/LinkPrivew/README.md

-L1NK Privew
+#L1NK Privew

-The software finds a fitting image and a title for a YouTube url being linked anywhere in the web.
-The program is written in Python and is using YouTube API.
-In future I might release it as an API for websites/blog usage.
+The service finds a fitting title, description and a thumbnail image for each YouTube URL found on the given site.
+Display all the paramaters in a small box hovering above the link and thus provide a privew for the link.